bartonlp/site-class/docs/analysis.md

 ## Page Counting

 If you want a page counter you can add '$counterWigget' to your 'footer.i.php' file.
 You can pass arguments via the `$S->getPageTopBottom($h, $b);` by passing a '$b' array.
 You can pass 'msg', 'msg1', 'msg2' and 'ctrmsg'.
 Or of course anything else you might want in your footer.
-The 'ctrmsg' is inserted just above the counter so you can add a reset message like "Counter Reset on Oct.
-20, 2088".
+The 'ctrmsg' is inserted just above the counter so you can add a reset message like "Counter Reset: 2016-03-27".

 ```php
 return <<<EOF